Financial-Times/upp-provisioners/upp-elasticsearch-provisioner/README.md

 ## Provisioning a cluster
 - Grab, customize and export the environment variables from the **AWS ElasticSearch - Provisioning Setup** LastPass note.
+- Generate credentials for the IAM user `upp-elasticsearch-provisioner` in `content-test` aws account for a dev stack or in `content-prod` aws account for a staging/ prod stack.
 - The full cluster name will be `${CF_TEMPLATE}-${DELIVERY_CLUSTER}` - eg, `upp-concepts-prod-uk`.
 - The full cluster name has a maxmimum length of 28 characters.
 - If provisioning a cluster that has previously had a snapshot taken, and you wish to restore the latest ES snapshot, set `$RESTORE_ES_SNAPSHOT"` to `true`.